-Verashni Pillay is an associate editor of the Mail & Guardian.
-She grew up in an unnoticed corner of Pretoria, learned her trade at Rhodes University in Grahamstown, spent a spell in Cape Town as an online journalist, and now loves living in Jozi.
+Verashni Pillay is the editor-in-chief of the Mail & Guardian.
+She grew up in Laudium, Pretoria, learned her trade at Rhodes University in Grahamstown, spent a spell in Cape Town as an online journalist, and now loves living in Jozi.
 Her interests are broad but include a focus on politics and multi-platform story-telling.

 Conrad Koch shares insight behind the colour change of his puppet, Chester Missing, and a whole new set of conversations he's ready to have.

 New Independent Electoral Commission chair Vuma Mashinini says he owes loyalty to nobody, no matter what positions he held in the past.

 Our stories are crucial to democracy, and we want you to enjoy reading them too.
 Send us your comments on how we can improve your experience.

 New M&G editor-in-chief Verashni Pillay discusses what tablet edition subscribers can expect in the future.